DevSzurmanski/WeatherApp/README.md

 React-Redux simple weather app.

 ## Features:
-- Easy check temperature and pressure in the US cities
+- Easy check temperature and pressure in any city
+- Easy check forecasts with temperature, pressure and humidities in any city

 ## How to start